mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 An endpoint allows you to expose your CRUD, services, and proxies.
 To quickly create an endpoint linked to a CRUD, you can follow the steps described in [Design QuickStart page](../../../tutorial/rest_api/quick_rest_api).

-This page will delve into the endpoint types and configuration and will describe all the functionalities that you can find in the **Endpoints** section of the **Design** area of [Mia-Platform Console](../../overview-dev-suite).
+This page will delve into the endpoint types and configuration.
+The purpose of this page is to describe all the functionalities that you can find in the **Endpoints** section of the **Design** area of [Mia-Platform Console](../../overview-dev-suite).

 An endpoint can be of different types: